Exploring the Limitations of Detecting Machine-Generated Text: Related Work

+Other work has proposed zero-shot approaches to MGT detection: For instance~\newcite{mitchell2023detectgpt} rely on log-probabilities from the generating model and random perturbation of the text from another generic LLM; and \citet{guo2023authentigpt} use a black-box LLM to denoise input text with artificially added noise, and then semantically compare the denoised and original text.
+Yet other work has examined the use of watermarks for MGT as a mechanism for detecting MGT.
+For example, \citet{pmlr-v202-kirchenbauer23a} propose using soft-constraints through \textit{green} and \textit{red} lists of vocabulary to include or exclude from MGT.

-Some work~\cite[e.g.,][]{tang2023science,jawahar-etal-2022-automatic, mitchell2023detectgpt, guo2023authentigpt} has conducted comprehensive analysis of MGT detection methods and resources. \citet{tang2023science} emphasized the importance of developing measures for evaluating MGT detection.
-They discussed in detail how current evaluation measures (e.g., AUC and accuracy) only consider the average instance and are limiting for security analysis.
-Other work has focused on presenting datasets for MGT~\cite[e.g.,][]{wang-etal-2024-m4,Koike_Kaneko_Okazaki_2024,info14100522} which typically contain human-written text from a domain, and the outputs of LLMs prompted to generate text conditioned on partial information from the human-written text.
-For example, in one segment of the dataset presented by \citet{wang-etal-2024-m4}, they use titles from arXiv papers to generate abstracts using five different LLMs to contrast human-written abstracts.
+Recent work has also conducted comprehensive analyses of MGT detection methods and resources~\cite[e.g.,][]{tang2023science,jawahar-etal-2022-automatic, mitchell2023detectgpt, guo2023authentigpt}. \citet{tang2023science}, for example, highlight for the need measures for evaluating MGT detection systems.
+They argue that current evaluation measures (e.g., AUC and accuracy) are limited for security analysis by only considering the average instance and are limiting for security analysis.
+Similarly, watermarks for MGT have been called into question, with \citet{zhang2024watermarks} arguing that ``strong watermarking of generative models is impossible.''

+Research has therefore attempted to develop datasets for detecting MGT~\cite[e.g.,][]{wang-etal-2024-m4,Koike_Kaneko_Okazaki_2024,info14100522,gpt-2dataset}.
+Such datasets typically contain human-written texts for given domains, and the generated outputs of LLMs that have been conditioned on partial information from the human written texts~\cite[e.g.,][]{wang-etal-2024-m4,guo2023close,he2023mgtbench}.